ecneladis/aws-mfa/README.md

 Credentials File Setup
 ----------------------

-By default long term credentials are stored in system keychain (using [keyring library](https://pypi.org/project/keyring/)), you can store and use credentials from credentials file (located at `~/.aws/credentials`) by running with `--no-keychain` command line argument.
-Only short credentials are stored AWS credentials file.
+By default long term credentials are stored in system keychain (using [keyring library](https://pypi.org/project/keyring/)), only short term credentials are stored in `~/.aws/credentials`.
+It is possible to not use system keychain to store and retrieve long term credentials by running __aws-mfa__ with the `--no-keychain` command line flag.
+When using the `--no-keychain` flag, long term credentials are stored in and retrieved from `~/.aws/credentials` _(NOT RECOMMENDED)_.

 In a typical AWS credentials file credentials are stored in sections, denoted by a pair of brackets: `[]`.
 The `[default]` section stores your default credentials.
 You can store multiple sets of credentials using different profile names.
 If no profile is specified, the `[default]` section is always used.